Prehistoric agriculture on the Great Plains: Cultivation and yields

 Among the Hidatsa, typical of Great Plains farmers, fields were cleared by burning which also fertilized the soil.
-The three implements used by Indian farmers were the digging stick, hoe, and rake.
+The three implements used by native farmers were the digging stick, hoe, and rake.
 The digging stick was a sharpened and fire-hardened stick, three or more feet long, that was used to loosen soil, uproot weeds, and make planting holes.
 The hoe was made from a buffalo or elk shoulder blade bone, or scapula, lashed to a wooden handle.
 The rake was made from wood or an antler.
-Some Indian women preferred the bone hoe even after the iron hoe was introduced by European traders and settlers.
+Some native women preferred the bone hoe even after the iron hoe was introduced by European traders and settlers.

 Sunflowers were the earliest crop planted in spring.
 Sunflowers were planted in clumps around the edges of fields.
 Maize was next planted.
-Indian planting techniques are called Three Sisters agriculture.
+Native planting techniques are called Three Sisters agriculture.
 About five maize seeds were sown in a low mound of soil.
 The mounds were spaced about five feet apart.
 When the maize plants were a few inches high, climbing beans and squash seeds were planted between the mounds.
 The large squash leaves shaded the soil, preserving moisture and crowding out weeds.
 The beans fixed nitrogen in the soil and climbed up the corn stalks as support.
-The Wichita, and possibly other southern peoples, planted or tended thickets of low-growing Chickasaw Plum trees separating and bordering their maize fields.
+The Wichita, and possibly other southern peoples, planted or tended thickets of low-growing Chickasaw plum trees separating and bordering their maize fields.
 Tobacco was planted in separate fields and tended by old men.
 Women did most of the other farming, although men assisted in clearing land.

-Indian farmers did not fertilize their fields with manure.
+Native farmers did not fertilize their fields with manure.
 As the soil declined in fertility with each crop year, unproductive fields were fallowed for two years and then replanted.